- 1 Top 5 Best ATV Battery

 The YTX9-BS AGM from ExpertPower delivers battery power in a small, lightweight that is perfect for smaller ATVs where heavier batteries could detract from their overall riding speed.
 ExpertPower provides a 9AH battery suitable for medium-distance rides, at an excellent price point.
 The company goes as far as to discount the battery further when buying in bulk, but we wish ExpertPower provided a more extended warranty than just a single year.

 The YTX9-BS is rated for 180 CCA, meaning it should work in most cold weather, but we wouldn’t test it during your next nor ‘easter.
 Riders looking to install this battery should ensure that their ATV’s battery bay can fit it with dimensions of 5.9-inches x 3.3-inches x 2.2-inches.
 You may want to use this with the best battery box for extra protection.
+There’s also the Throttlex AGM Replacement Power Sport Battery, which is maintenance free and ready to install.
+It features both AGM technology and advanced lead-calcium technology as well for a boost in starting power and to resist sulfating.

 #5 Pirate Battery YTX5L-BS ATV Battery – Best Small VehicleWHY WE LIKE IT: Not all ATVs will require a massive battery, and if your ride is on the smaller side then check out the YTX5L-BS by Pirate Battery; it features a 4 AH capacity, weighing in at less than 4 pounds.